-Found 50 - 60 results of 69 programs matching keyword " audio art"
+Found 50 - 60 results of 70 programs matching keyword " audio art"

+Mirrors Mirror creates the viewers' image by directing 768 small mirror tiles in a way that reflects different portions of their image.
+The piece is made of 24 columns of "pixels" that form a concaved curved surface that is aimed at the viewer.
+Brighter pixels reflect the upper body of the viewer and the wall behind him and dark ones are aimed lower.
+Artist Daniel Rozin will be featured in the Exploratorium's 2009 summer exhibition, Reflections.
 As part of the ECHO Climate Change Symposium, join artist Xavier Cortada as he discusses some ways that the world is participating in actions around climate change.
 Paul Stepahin is an Exploratorium exhibit developer who has a background in physics.
 He's worked on exhibits such as Elephant Turntable and Additor.
 Paul's knowledge and love of computer science and complex math has made him a resource for Exploratorium staff.
 In this program, Paul discusses the theoretical math P versus NP problem.

 Terje Isungset is one of Europe's most accomplished and innovative percussionists.
 With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
 He's become more like a cross between a sound artist and a shaman.
 Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
 A casual chat with ultra-inspirational artists and 'Future Farmers' Michael Swaine and Amy Franceschini.
 A short visit with the inspiring Jane Wolff.
 She is an artist, landscape architect, educator, and author of 'Delta Primer: a field guide to the California Delta.'
 Walter Kitundu, 2008 MacArthur Fellow and longtime Exploratorium friend, is an accomplished instrument builder, musician and artist.
 He is also a dedicated bird watcher and photographer.
 In this program we accompany Walter on a birdwalk, then have a chat about birds, art, and the perils and rewards of being an urban naturalist.
 Dr. Christine Carter is a sociologist who studies the childhood roots of happiness.
 She is the executive director of the Greater Good Science Center at UC Berkeley, an interdisciplinary research center that promotes the study of happiness, compassion, and altruism.
 In this program, Dr. Carter speaks about happiness, altruism, and the inspiring intersection of her personal and professional worlds.
 Science, technology, art, and fashion converge at a runway fashion show at the Exploratorium on Friday, April 25, 2008, 7-11pm.
 The 2nd Skin Clothesline Exhibit debuts that evening; the event also features two artists at work on their creations.
 If you miss the opening, artists' works will to be highlighted around the museum for five months,from April 26-September 7, 2008.
 Animated abstract images create a portrait of matter in perpetual decomposition.
-Aeolian Landscape is an exhibit in which a miniature wind-swept desert landscape is recreated by an electric fan and finely ground sand that mimics the process of wind picking up and depositing small particles.
-Visitors can change the direction of the fan, influencing the shape of the dunes.